(Last Updated on : 31-05-2019)

 is known to mark the beginning of industrial development in India.

-Indian Industries can broadly be divided into large scale industries and small scale industries.
-With an assortment of Indian industries into large and small scale industries, India has opened its door to economic opportunities.
+Types of Industries in India can broadly be divided into large scale industries and small scale industries.
 Large scale industries involve huge infrastructure, man power and have an influx of capital assets.
 The heavy industries of India include iron and steel industry

 industry, leather industry